psteiger/LocationFetcher/README.md

 # location-service

-Building location-based Android apps can be a bit tricky.
+Building location-aware Android apps can be a bit tricky.

-This library provides a simple location service that makes your Android app location-aware.
+This library provides a simple location service and base activity to make your Android app location-aware.

-The service uses GPS and Network and needs ACCESS_FINE_LOCATION.
+The service uses GPS and network and needs ACCESS_FINE_LOCATION permission.

 ## Installation

 ### Using Gradle

 ```
-implementation 'com.github.psteiger:location-service:0.8'
+implementation 'com.github.psteiger:location-service:1.5'
 ```

 ### On Manifest